Fix Ensure text remains visible during webfont load

 Invisible text won't really slow down the final measured loading time of a page.
 So why does Lighthouse think it's such a problem?

-Google thinks it’s important a web page provides the best user experience possible.
+Google thinks it's important a web page provides the best user experience possible.
 The user experience can be improved by showing content on the page as fast as possible.
+Invisible text directly affects your First Contentful Paint (FCP) because the browser cannot paint text it is hiding.
+If text is your Largest Contentful Paint (LCP) element, FOIT delays that metric too.
 Compare the two filmstrip versions of our homepage below:

 Flash of Invisible Text